 Pacifiers have endless nicknames including soothers, dummies, binkies, soo soos, and buttons.
 But whatever you call them, you’re probably aware that pacifiers can bring joy to your little bundle of joy (read: more joy to you).
 As the names suggest, pacifiers help soothe and calm babies.

 Sucking is a normal reflex in newborn babies.
 In fact, it begins even before birth.
 It helps your baby practice feeding from the breast or a bottle.
 Sucking without feeding — called non-nutritive sucking — is also natural for babies.

 So pacifiers are popular for good reason.
-In Western countries, up to 75 percent of babies use binkies at some point.
+In Western countries, up to

 There’s no right or wrong answer about how soon you should give your newborn a pacifier.
 But if you’re breastfeeding, the American Academy of Pediatrics (AAP) generally recommends waiting until you and your baby have a nursing routine down pat.
 This may mean waiting up to four weeks for your baby to avoid nipple confusion.

 What on earth is nipple confusion, and why didn’t they tell you about this in the hospital?
 Well, sucking on a nipple is different — clearly from your side of things, but also for baby — than sucking on a pacifier.